-1. Advertise around town
+1. Advertise around town.

-2. Give staff a customer service refresher
+2. Give staff a customer service refresher.

-3. Post on social media
+3. Post on social media.

-As you are getting ready for Small Business Saturday, post on social media to make business fans feel like a part of the process.
-You might post pictures of new holiday displays, share behind-the-scenes photos of inventory, or even post older photos, such as ones featuring store employees, who will be working on the big day.
+As you are getting ready for Small Business Saturday, post on social media to make your business fans feel like a part of the process.
+You might post pictures of new holiday displays, share behind-the-scenes photos of inventory, or even post older photos, such as ones featuring store employees who will be working on the big day.

-4. Offer incentives
+4. Offer incentives.

-5. Stay open late
+5. Stay open late.

-6. Create a festive atmosphere
+6. Create a festive atmosphere.

-Come Small Business Saturday, find ways to stay festive.
+Find ways to stay festive.
 For instance, invite a local musician to give a concert, offer hot beverages and snacks, or host demonstrations.
 Anything you can think of that would be attractive to visitors should go on a calendar, so that the day can be jam-packed with entertainment.

-7. Add a discount code online
+7. Add a discount code online.

 Many Small Business Saturday ideas focus on serving traffic in-store, since that's the way the shopping event is traditionally celebrated.
-But why not take a second to put together a coupon offer for those who follow your brand but can't make it into the store on Small Business Saturday?
+But why not take a second to put together an online coupon offer for those who follow your brand but can't make it into the store on Small Business Saturday?
 Create an offer (say, 15% off plus free shipping), then share it across your social media, store newsletter, and website.
 It's another way you can generate sales while taking advantage of shoppers' enthusiasm for local businesses.

 At Rocket Lawyer, we can help your business all year long.
 Check out more resources for running a small business.